 Portugal’s bold move has paid off, both from an economic and human services standpoint.
 As of 2012, the number of overdose deaths throughout the country is one-fifth that of the average rate within the European Union.

-While the U.S. may not be able to completely follow Portugal’s lead, legislators across Arizona can integrate similar treatment programs into their current system.
-In fact, the Grand Canyon State has long been a trendsetter when it comes to legislative changes and alternative sentencing for substance addicted individuals.
+While the U.S. may not be able to follow Portugal’s lead completely, legislators across Arizona can integrate similar treatment programs into their current system.
+The Grand Canyon State has long been a trendsetter when it comes to legislative changes and alternative sentencing for substance-addicted individuals.

 Treatment Versus Incarceration in Arizona

 In the late 1990s, Arizona became the first state to forego the incarceration of non-violent drug offenders in favor of treatment.
 The program was deemed a financial success from the start, saving the state an estimated $2.5 million in its first year of implementation.